DominikRychta/Rad-Deg-Converter/README.md

 # Rad-Deg-Converter
-starting concept for radians and degrees converter.
+Converter from degrees to radians and radians to degrees.